Fevers and founder – the relationship in horses.

 The exact mechanism isn’t known about how fevers cause founder – but we know enough.

 - Laminitis can happen when horses get fevers.
-There’s inflammation that can end up in the hoof capsule causing the laminae to inflame.
+The inflammation can end up in the hoof capsule causing the laminae to inflame.

 - Inflammation can also weaken the intestinal lining, letting toxins from your horse’s natural gut population of bacteria cross into the bloodstream and end up in the hooves.